sganz/Scrubbie/README.md

 string sentence = "¿¡Señor, the Chevrolet guys don't like     Dodge     guys, and and no one like MaZdA, Ola Senor?!    ";

-// Dump the orig string
+// Dump the original string

 Console.WriteLine("The Sentence : >{0}<", sentence);